libp2p/specs/noise/README.md

 public key that is not capable of deriving their expected peer id, the connection MUST be aborted.

-Note that the interface does not allow the user to choose the Noise handshake pattern.
-Implementations that support Noise Pipes must decide whether to use an `XX` or `IK` handshake based on whether they possess a cached static Noise key for the remote peer.

 #### SecureInbound

 ```